Marisha18/GRIP-Tasks/README.md

 # GRIP-Tasks
 ## Graduate Rotational Internship Program @The Sparks Foundation
 <br>
 These tasks are done under the internship program as a part of July 2021 batch by Marisha Bhatti.
-The projects mainly come under the domain of Data Science & Business Analytics.
+The projects mainly come under the domain of Data Science & Business Analytics.<br><br>
 <ul>
   <li><b>Task 1:</b> Prediction using Supervised ML.
     <ul>